rushiagr/npf/content/blog/everything-you-need-to-know-about-tmux-copy-pasting.md

 I'm listing out all the stuff I learnt in this blog.

 I tested everything on Mac OS X El Capitan, which runs Tmux version 2.1.
 To check your Tmux version, run `tmux -V`.
-If you have a Linux (e.g. Ubuntu) machine, go [here](http://www.rushiagr.com/blog/2016/06/16/everything-you-need-to-know-about-tmux-copy-pasting-ubuntu/).
+If you have a Linux (e.g. Ubuntu) machine, see [here](http://www.rushiagr.com/blog/2016/06/16/everything-you-need-to-know-about-tmux-copy-pasting-ubuntu/).

 ## Know about your terminal